Schools that are mostly Black, Latino favor starting online | Federal News Network

 But some more liberal white communities are reopening schools, too.

-The North Shore school district is based in a wealthy, majority-white Chicago suburb that superintendent Michael Lubelfeld calls “extremely” liberal.
+For example, the North Shore school district — based in a wealthy, majority-white suburb of Chicago that the superintendent describes as “extremely” liberal — is returning on a hybrid model.

+“We simply said: We’re coming back, whether our neighbors do or not,” superintendent Michael Lubelfeld said, “and here’s how.”

-To offer in-person instruction in shifts, the district is spending up to $3.4 million on things like upgrading air filters, improving ventilation, renting 20 tents to allow for outdoor learning, and paying for asymptomatic testing for staff.
+The “how” involved spending up to $3.4 million on things like upgrading air filters, improving ventilation, renting 20 tents to allow for outdoor learning, and paying for asymptomatic testing for staff in the district, which serves 3,900 students in kindergarten to eighth grade.

 Schools that are staying online are also investing large sums, in the hopes of reducing the risk their students fall behind.